pettarin/glyphIgo/README.md

  -e, --ebook <ebook>   : ebook in EPUB format
  -p, --plain <ebook>   : ebook file, in plain text UTF-8 format -m, --minimize        : retain only the glyphs of <font> that appear in <ebook>
- -o, --output <name>   : use <name> for the font to be created --preserve            : preserve X(HT)ML tags instead of stripping them away -s, --sort            : sort output by character count instead of character codepoint
+ -k, --key <uid>       : (de)obfuscate <font> using <uid> to compute the obfuscation key --adobe               : use Adobe obfuscation algorithm --idpf                : use IDPF obfuscation algorithm (default) -o, --output <name>   : use <name> for the font to be created --preserve            : preserve X(HT)ML tags instead of stripping them away -s, --sort            : sort output by character count instead of character codepoint